wp-e-commerce/WP-e-Commerce/readme.txt

 For advanced users, all of our eCommerce templates and CSS can be moved into your active theme folder for customization.
 Less advanced users have [several fantastic WP eCommerce consultants](http://getshopped.org/resources/wp-consultants/ "http://getshopped.org/resources/wp-consultants) to get help from.

-= What payment gateways does WP e-Commerce integrate with? =
+= What payment gateways does WP eCommerce integrate with? =

 Our [Gold Cart plugin](http://getshopped.org/premium-upgrades/premium-plugin/gold-cart-plugin/) contains nearly a dozen payment gateway options, including Authorize.net, LinkPoint and DPS.
 Our [Mirijeh integration plugin](http://getshopped.org/premium-upgrades/payment-gateways/mijireh-99-payment-gateways-pack-wp-e-commerce/) provides access to nearly one hundred different gateway options.
 Beyond that, we have individual integration plugins for [Braintree](http://getshopped.org/premium-upgrades/payment-gateways/braintree-payment-gateway/), [Stripe](http://getshopped.org/premium-upgrades/payment-gateways/stripe-payment-gateway-wp-e-commerce/), [Authorize.net SIM](http://getshopped.org/premium-upgrades/premium-plugin/authorize-net-sim-payment-gateway-for-wordpress/) and more.